pattersongrant/playlist-publicizer/README.md

-Sets all Spotify playlists to public/private with one click.
+Set all Spotify playlists to public/private with one click.